-OTT Platforms for SAINT SEIYA: Knights of the Zodiac are Netflix, Netflix basic with Ads
+OTT Platforms for SAINT SEIYA: Knights of the Zodiac are Netflix, Crunchyroll, and Netflix basic with Ads

 A series of supernatural events begins in a small coastal New Jersey town after the arrival of a mysterious teenage girl, who apparently has the ability to influence the people and events around her.

 The Nightmare Room is an American children's anthology horror series that aired on Kids' WB.
 The series was based on the short-lived book series The Nightmare Room children's books created by Goosebumps author, R.L.
 Stine.
 The Nightmare Room originally aired from August 31, 2001, to March 16, 2002, in the United States.
 It was rated TV-Y7 for fantasy violence and scenes deemed too scary or disturbing for younger viewers in the United States.
 Reruns of the series started airing on Chiller on January 7, 2013.

 Brimstone is a short-lived Fox television series, featuring a dead police detective whose mission is to return to Hell 113 spirits who have escaped to Earth.
 The series ran for only one partial season.
 Since cancellation, Brimstone reruns have aired on Syfy in the United States from the summer of 1999 onward.
 The reruns have no set schedule, but are usually aired in marathons during the channel's seasonal events like "Creatureland", "Inhumanland" and "the 31 Days of Halloween".
 Chiller also began airing reruns, on July 28, 2007.
 It currently airs in sporadic weekday marathons, like Syfy, and has no set airing schedule.